Pyrad/cpp11/README.md

 ### Build with option settings in command line

-If some cmake macro variables are defined by `option` command in CMakeList.txt, and then they are defined in a configure file as `#cmakedefine ENB_BOOSTTEST`, then they can be set in command line with different values.
+If some cmake macro variables are defined by `option` command in `CMakeList.txt`, and then they are defined in a configure file as `#cmakedefine ENB_BOOSTTEST`, then they can be set in command line with different values.

-For example, if an option named `ENB_NORMAL` is defined in CMakeList as following,
+For example, if an option named `ENB_NORMAL` is defined in `CMakeList.txt`as following,

 ```cmake
 option(ENB_NORMAL "Testing c++ functionalities" ON)